kpumwong/kpumwong-ness.github.io/_posts/2016-01-05-automating excel report with Python.md

 ```

-Define function to fill in the cover page with and category name and brand logo
+Next, define a function to populate the cover page with the category name and brand logo.

 ```python
 def fill_cover_page(master_file_info):